el-caminoo/Clue-Insights/readme.md

 flask db upgrade
 ```
 ### 8. Seeding the database
-The project contains a seed.py file that inserts requisite data into the database used to effectively carry out testing of the APIs.
-It is important you run the following command before you begin testing
+The project contains a seed.py file that inserts requisite data into the database used to effectively carry out manual testing of the APIs.
+It is important you run the following command before you begin manual testing.
 ```bash
 python seed.py
 ```